auraphp/Aura.Dispatcher/README.md

 ============

-The Aura.Invoker library provides tools to create objects from a factory, then invoke methods on them based on a configurable value.
+The Aura.Invoker library provides tools to create objects from a factory, then invoke methods on them based on a parameter value.
 This is useful for invoking controller and command object methods based on path-info parameters or command line arguments.

 ### Installation and Autoloading